markusressel/py-image-dedup/README.md

 to quickly compare it to other images and adding other metadata of the image to the elasticsearch backend that is used in the next phase.

-This phase is quite CPU intensive.
-Using as much threads as possible (using the `-t` parameter) is advised to get the quickest results.
+This phase is quite CPU intensive and the first run take take quite some time.
+Using as much threads as feasible (using the `-t` parameter) is advised to get the best performance.

 Since we might already have a previous version of this file in the database before analysing a given file the file modification time is compared to the